 This way, when you have [each team member placed] based on skill, you would also be able to manage different products [with this structure].
 If every single person manages a particular network, or a few if they can, and they do it for all of the products that you work with, they can also learn from each other.
 Let’s say that [three separate games] have different performances on the same network, so learning from the others could alternatively benefit each individual game.

-What skill sets does a good UA candidate have?
+What skill sets does and good UA candidate have?

 So, now you have decided that you definitely would like to hire at least one person because you scaled up your ad spend and you know what you want.
 Now it comes down to, “Who do you hire?”
 That’s quite a big dilemma for many of us in the industry.